silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Testing-Results-With-Joulescope/README.md

 * Time-library's sleep-function has been utlized, to contrast spikes in energy-consumption.
 Some test ran also without to see, as sleep function is non-essential.

-* Usage of display (for Rpi) and excess resistance in connections, with measuring-tool, does not affect end-results, as configurations idle-values are used as contrast point.
+* Usage of display (for Rpi) and excess resistance in connections, with measuring-tool, does not affect end-results, as configuration's idle-values are used as contrast point.

 **About figures and their value ranges**